-The posts are offered on a whole-time basis (10PA) but suitably-qualified applicants who wish to work part-time will be considered.
+The post is offered on a whole-time basis (10PA) but suitably-qualified applicants who wish to work part-time will be considered.
 We are committed to flexible working arrangements, including job sharing, and we will discuss these arrangements with any shortlisted candidates.

-We welcome applications from established consultants and senior trainees who will be within six months of completion of specialist training at the time of the Advisory Appointments Committee.
+We welcome applications from established consultants and senior trainees who will be within 6 months of completion of specialist training at the time of the Advisory Appointments Committee.

-Applicants must have completed specialist training in paediatrics and have entered on the GMC Specialist Register prior to taking up the appointment.
+Applicants must have completed specialist training in their discipline and be entered on the GMC Specialist Register prior to taking up the appointment.